rmarable/ParallelClusterMaker/README.md

 stack termination event occurrs.
 The user can then run kill-pcluster.py to remove artifacts associated with the deleted stack from the local environment.

-By default, any EFS or FSxL file systems associated with this cluster will also be terminated along with the cluster stack.
-For FXSxL, this behavior can be overridden for FSxL by setting `delete_fsx=true` in the delete_cluster.yml Ansible playbook.
+Any EFS or FSxL file systems associated with this cluster will also be terminated along with the cluster stack.

+If the Lambda script is used to destroy the cluster when cluster_lifetime has exceeded, the kill-cluster.py script should still be run to clean up any artifacts that still remain.

 After the ParallelCluster stack has been deleted, the pcluster jumphost can also be deleted by running the `kill-pcluster-jumphost.$INSTANCE_NAME.sh`